skellat/mkdocs-cms/docs/index.md

 ### Our Works-In-Progress & Planned Efforts

+* Producing an audio podcast concerning rural perspectives on streaming television
 * Pursuing development of an [over-the-top video service](https://en.wikipedia.org/w/index.php?title=Over-the-top_media_service&oldid=1110776742) to cover the local area
     * Adjusting our radio-based equipment for better reception of Over The Air data streams such as [NAVTEX](https://en.wikipedia.org/wiki/NAVTEX) and [WEFAX](https://en.wikipedia.org/wiki/Radiofax#Weatherfax) to incorporate into such as a service as well as make use of [Ninth District USCG weather broadcasts](https://www.weather.gov/marine/uscg_broadcasts)
     * Secure access to appropriate support networks and services
-* Consider alternative communications methods
-    * Consider the operational ramifications behind John Goerzen's article [Building an Asynchronous, Internet-Optional Instant Messaging System](https://www.complete.org/building-an-asynchronous-internet-optional-instant-messaging-system/) and work toward a test deployment
+* Considering the operational ramifications behind John Goerzen's article [Building an Asynchronous, Internet-Optional Instant Messaging System](https://www.complete.org/building-an-asynchronous-internet-optional-instant-messaging-system/) and work toward a test deployment
-    * Work on forking the [newspaper package](https://ctan.org/pkg/newspaper) on CTAN to create a framework for [samizdat](https://en.wikipedia.org/wiki/Samizdat) publications such as currently seen from the [*Zvezda* newspaper](https://web.archive.org/web/20220521012308/https://www.rferl.org/a/russia-press-freedom-day-samizdat-perm-zvezda/31832108.html)
-    * Review of production methods for printing [chapbooks](https://en.wikipedia.org/w/index.php?title=Chapbook&oldid=1134260415) out of available resources
 * Continuing participation in the work of the Ashtabula County Broadband Task Force